Advanced Diploma in British & European Studies 2014-2015

 |Fees||Programme Fees £13,888 (You may pay by installments)|

 |Application status||Applications being accepted|

 |Course contact||If you have any questions about this course, please email email@example.com.|

 View our FACEBOOK page

-Our long-running and highly successful Undergraduate Advanced Diploma in British and European Studies course offers pre-Master's students a unique opportunity to prepare for graduate entry to leading British universities.
+Our long-running and highly successful Undergraduate Advanced Diploma in British and European Studies course offers you a unique opportunity to prepare for graduate entry to leading British universities.

 The Oxford pre-Master's course would be ideal for you if…